Get

 black russian european laika dog

 In a world full of Doodles and other designer dogs, some dog owners just want a pet that stands out from the crowd.
-The Russian-European Laika certainly fits that description, but they’re hard to find outside their native Russia and neighboring Europe.
-You can keep reading to learn about this rare hunting dog who also happens to have a soft spot for kids!
+The Russian-European Laika certainly fits that description, but they’re hard to find outside their native Russia and or even neighboring Europe.
+Read on to learn all about this rare hunting dog that also happens to have a soft spot for kids!

 Breed Overview